 3) Give some thought to the #1 skill or body of knowledge that’s in demand related to your profession, and make a commitment and a plan to learn it (or, if you know it already, get out there and get known as an expert about it).

 4) Review your public persona… Google yourself to see what comes up, check out your LinkedIn profile to see if you need a new headline or new picture, make sure that any pictures that are publically available about you are appropriate.

-5) Make a networking plan: For your personal contacts, make a plan for whom you might reach out to in the next two weeks with a “Happy New Year” message, just to stay in contact.
+5) Make a networking plan: For your personal contacts, make a plan for whom you might reach out to in the next two weeks with a “how’s it going” message, just to stay in contact.
 For professional networking events, figure out what’s the single best networking event, conference or group you could join, and make a plan to go.